-Although Adam Ewart already runs two successful small businesses, the Northern Ireland-based entrepreneur is already busy planning to launch a third.
-The young entrepreneur talks about what motivates him and what's next on his agenda
+Although Adam Ewart already runs two successful small businesses, the Northern Ireland-based entrepreneur is busy planning a third.
+The young businessman talks about what motivates him and what's next on his agenda

 Adam Ewart was always going to be an entrepreneur.
 Even at primary school the signs were there.
 “I used to organise garage sales to raise money for Blue Peter appeals.
 I was good at selling,” he laughs.
 “I also recall a wee classmate started making friendship bracelets and I offered to help her sell them to other kids.
 I’m not sure why I was like that - it doesn’t run in the family.”

 As a child, Adam frequently used to write to game companies with ideas for new board games.
 “I’ve always enjoyed coming up with ideas, but it can be a curse.
 Most places I go - a restaurant, shop, airport, whatever - my head’s busy thinking of ways to improve things.
 This isn’t always a good thing - when you’re with your girlfriend, for example.
 Last year I wrote to a couple of charities with ideas after I’d visited their shops.”

 Adam set up his first venture at 16.
 “I was ahead of the game,” he smiles, “I was buying old mobile phones and selling them to recyclers.
 I wasn’t making vast amounts but it was a profitable business model.
 Loads of businesses are doing it now.
 Perhaps I should have stuck at it…”